-Blue Ribbon Award - Glen Oaks Elementary School
+Blue Ribbon Awards - Glen Oaks Elementary School

-Glen Oaks School named winner of national Blue Ribbon Schools Award.Collaboration is a word that comes up often in North Palos District 117.
+Glen Oaks School named winner of National Blue Ribbon Schools Award twice in seven years.
+School wins award in 2019 and in 2012.Collaboration is a word that comes up often in North Palos District 117.
 It is used to describe relationships, especially those between teachers, administrators, principals, staff, students and parents.

-It’s also being praised as major reason Glen Oaks School was honored recently by being named a recipient of the prestigious Blue Ribbon Schools Award from the United States Department of Education.
-This is the first Blue Ribbon Award the district has ever received.
+It’s also being praised as major reason Glen Oaks School was honored recently by being named a recipient of the prestigious National Blue Ribbon Schools Award from the United States Department of Education.
+This is the second Blue Ribbon Award the district has received.
+In fact, this year, Glen Oaks was the ONLY public school in the Southland to receive the prsstigious award.

-In learning of the award, Glen Oaks School Principal Gaylyn Grimm deflected individual praise and credited her entire staff.
-“It truly was a collaborative effort, a team effort,” said Grimm, who is entering her sixth year as principal at the second through fifth grade school in Hickory Hills.
-“This is a great honor, and one in which we will enjoy for a short time before we get back to work providing the top-quality education all our students deserve.”
+In learning of the award, Glen Oaks School Principal Kristin Reingruber deflected individual praise and credited her entire staff.
+“It truly was a collaborative effort, a team effort,” said Reingruber, who is in her second year at the helm at the second through fifth grade school in Hickory Hills.
+“This is a great honor, and one that is shared with everyone in the district."

 The national recognition honors and brings public attention to the best schools in the country and recognizes those schools whose students thrive and excel.
 It coincides with a standard of excellence set at Glen Oaks School and throughout the district’s other four schools.
 That excellence is the result of holding teachers, students and administrators to higher standards.